 "What do you want?"

+She holds up a hand.
+"I am not here to threaten you.
+I come to you as an ally.
+I am offering you power."
 She leans into me.
 "The tadpole, Vash.
-By now you know it harbors power.
+By now you it gives you a powerful advantage.
 You've utilized it already.
 Your control over the pods on the Nautiloid.
 Your psionic connection with the others.
-Your effortless dismantling of the goblins' psyche.
+Your effortless dismantling of the goblin's psyche.
 Paltry parlor tricks.
-You haven’t realized just how much potential they hold.
+You haven't realized just how much potential they hold.
 It is far more than you know."

-"You’re moving in the right direction.
-You’ve been collecting them, though you don’t know why.
+She sighs, lips straight before continuing.
+"You're on the right path.
+You've been collecting the tadpoles, though you don't know why.
 It was my bidding that has been encouraging you.
 Not the Absolute."

 "Ah.
 You were the voice.
-There’s no need in me asking why I should trust you.
-I’m at your mercy.
+There's no need in me asking why I should trust you.
+I'm at your mercy.
 If I don't comply, then I'm useless to you and you withdraw your protection.
-I'm just a slave to a new face."
+I'm just a puppet to a new face it seems.
+Alfira's face.
+A cruel joke."
+I lower my eyes slightly and murmur.
+"One I probably deserve."

 "What goal is that?"